| Property | Supported values | Can have negative value | Initial value | Percentages based on | Other notes | |||

 here for more details.

 They can have an intrinsic height, weight and ratio.
-Essentially auto
+Essentially auto values are replaced to try

 and satisfy these intrinsic dimensions.